j-shelfwood/n8n-nodes-outline/README.md

 ## API Reference

 This node implements the [Outline API](https://getoutline.com/developers) endpoints.
 Refer to the official documentation for detailed information about request/response formats and additional parameters.

+The webhook creation and deletion is handled automatically by the node.

 ### Rate Limits